cosme12/SimpleCoin/README.md

 2. the second process runs the flask server where peer nodes and users can connect to ask for the entire blockchain or sumbmit new transactions.

+> Parallel process don't run in python IDLE, so make sure you are running it from the console.

 ### Wallet.py

 This file is for those that don't want to be a node but simple users.
-Running this file allows you to generate a new address, send coins and check your transaction history.
+Running this file allows you to generate a new address, send coins and check your transaction history (keep in mind that if you are running this in a local server, you will need a "miner" to process your transaction).

 ## Contribution
 Anybody is welcome to collaborate in this project.
 Feel free to push any pull request (even if you are new to coding).